PaulPauls/Tensorflow-Neuroevolution/README.md

 #### Example Usage ####

-Example Usage demonstrated in folder `examples/` and `tests/`.
+Example usage demonstrated in folder `examples/` and `tests/`.
 Currently the following examples are present and functional:

-* `examples/example_yanaAlg_directEnc_xorEnv`: Applying the rudimentary YANA neuroevolution algorithm to evolve direct-encoded genomes in order to solve the XOR-problem environment
+* `examples/xor_example/`: Applying the rudimentary YANA neuroevolution algorithm to evolve direct-encoded genomes in order to solve the XOR-problem environment